semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     export SEMGREP_COMMIT=<span className="placeholder">COMMIT_HASH</span>
     </code></pre>

-When done, rescan your application; the links populate correctly in the Cloud Platform.
+When done, rescan your repository; the links populate correctly in Semgrep Cloud Platform.

 ![Screenshot of findings page snippet with hyperlinks](/img/findings-with-hyperlinks.png "Screenshot of findings page snippet with hyperlinks")
 *Figure 3.* Screenshot of findings page with hyperlinks.